 - (a) Erosion and sediment controls must be designed to retain sediment on-site to the extent practicable with consideration for local topography, soil type, and rainfall. - (b) Control measures must be properly selected, installed, and maintained according to the manufacturer's or designer's specifications. - (c) Controls must be developed to minimize the offsite transport of litter, construction debris, and construction materials.

 Sec.
-130-414.
-Required.
+130-414. - Required plans and permit.